SpaceBallz2k8/battleworlder/README.md

 run the addreq.py script to add the requirements table and insert the data from the req.csv file.
 Again, if requirements change you should edit this file before importing

 Once this is done the main.py should run (once you add your discord key).
 You will need to !upload_data first, then send your roster.csv obtained from the website to the channel.
 As long as you have the role set at the start of the script it shold accept the upload.

+**NEW METHOD**

+I have created an initial_setup.py script that creates the database, tables and inserts the requirements and alias map in 1 process.

 REQUIREMENTS